 Dentistry Plus: going one step further

-At Dentistry Plus, we’re proud to announce that we’re going one step further.
-Dentistry Plus is currently applying for the Australian Dental Association’s Dental Practice Accreditation scheme, an internationally recognised evaluation process used to assess the quality of care and services provided in a range of areas including healthcare.
+At Dentistry Plus, we’ve gone one step further.
+Dentistry Plus has successfully completed the Australian Dental Association’s Dental Practice Accreditation scheme, an internationally recognised evaluation process used to assess the quality of care and services provided in a range of areas including healthcare.

-To achieve such accreditation, we must clearly demonstrate that all our practices (in Joondalup, Leeming and Maddington) are compliant with the latest standards in the National Safety and Quality in Health Service (NSGHS) Standards.
+To achieve such accreditation, we have clearly demonstrated that all our practices (in Joondalup, Leederville, Leeming and Maddington) are compliant with the latest standards in the National Safety and Quality in Health Service (NSGHS) Standards.

 Accreditation demonstrates an alignment with an internationally recognised system of benchmarking safety and quality, with all practices having a reduction of risk and enhancement of quality.